DuckyMomo20012/tracking-activities/README.md

 - Parent program will require a password every time it runs, if you don't have password, parent program will create file: `password.txt` (of parent program)

-  - Only when file `password.txt` is closed, then data is uploaded to Google Drive folder.
+  - Only when file `password.txt` is closed, then data uploaded to Google Drive folder.

     > **Note**: User have to use **Notepad** to edit `password.txt` or other